GrandOichii/gof/readme.md

 - *Interpreter* - defines a grammatical representation for a language
 - *Iterator* - provides a way to iterate over all elements of an object without exposing the object contents
 - *Mediator* - reduces chaotic dependencies between objects
+- *Momento* - allows to save and restore object state